-Menorca is fast developing into a major destination for Kayak fans who love the sun.
+Menorca is fast developing into a favourite destination for Kayak fans who love wild beauty under the sun.

 All photos copyright of urkankayak

 The island's north and south coastlines are quite different.
 The northern coast is more raw, features less sheltered coves to rest up in and is more exposed to open sea and northern winds so perhaps more challenging for kayakers, but very untouched and beautiful.
 The south is more sheltered and with an abundance of attractive high sided coves with pine clad cliffs and an abundance of sea caves that riddle the softer stone of this coast.

 There is no camping allowed on any of the beaches but kayakers may bivouac from dusk to dawn - please ensure no trace of your visit and protect and respect the nature.
 NEVER camp in the dunes that back most of the beaches.
 The dunes are an important habitat for native flora and fauna, and shouldn't be disturbed as they are being regenerated.

 Unlike many places in the Mediterranean, whose shorelines have long been developed and the skyline blocked with concrete, Menorca offers miles of pristine, varying coastline, full of marine and bird life to enjoy as you paddle in crystal clear waters.Recommened Kayak routes

 Menorca holiday Tip